glangsto/gr-nsf/examples/README.md

 1. NsfIntegrate20.grc - Block configured to use an RTL SDR dongle with 2.0 MHz bandwidth for Radio Astronomy Observations

-The '*.ast' files contain example spectra.
+The '*.ast' files contain example spectral line observations.

-The '*.hot' files contains a hot-load calibration observation.
+The '*.hot' files contains hot-load calibration observations.
 The NsfIntegrate blocks can overwrite these files.

 The Watch.conf is a configuration file for the Nsf*.grc blocks

-The Watch.not is a Note file describing the astronomical setup.
-This is also a spectrum observation, as the goal of the data header was to allow a complete re-observtion based on the header values.
+The Watch.not is a *Note File* describing the astronomical setup.
+This file also contains a spectrum observation, as the goal of the data header is to allow a complete re-observtion, based on the previous header values.

-To use these blocks, without installing into the standard GRC path, use these commands:
+### To use these blocks, without installing into the standard GRC path, use these commands:

 `cd examples`